nadezhdaTsvetkova23/osgi-task/README.md

 In the servlet bundle I use ServiceTracker and Activator.

 ## Instructions
-1. You need to clone the project on your local machine and use Eclipse for your IDE
+1. Clone the repository on your local machine and use Eclipse for your IDE

 2. Create new Run Configurations from Run > Run Configurations > OSGi Framework > New Configuration > Bundles add all bundles from your workspace (in this case 4), then add the required bundles: